 2. Do not schedule any tests more than 4 weeks in advance of the test.

 3. Our hours of operation are 8 am to 5 pm, Monday – Friday.
 WE CLOSE AT 5:00 PM.
 Make sure to schedule your start time so that you are finished by 5:00 pm.
+The only exception to this is FINALS days when we will be open later.
+This does NOT include finals given on a non-finals day.

 4. If you are unsure of the date a professor may schedule a test, go ahead and schedule it for the day you think it might be.
 We can always reschedule if you find it will be a different date, but we cannot schedule you if it is sooner than 5 days.